diegaccio/git-cheatsheet/README.md

 ## Rewriting History

-Please avoid **Rewriting Shared History**: Only rewrite history in private branches or before pushing changes to the remote.
+Please avoid **Rewriting Shared History**: only rewrite history in private branches or before pushing changes to the remote.
 Use git revert Instead: To fix mistakes in a public branch, create new commits that undo or adjust previous changes without altering the existing history.
 These practices help maintain a clear and consistent history, minimizing disruptions for collaborators.